Cybertracker track and sign certification - march 7 to 8 2026

 Useful information

-- This certification is conducted entirely in English, and answers must be formulated in English.
+- This event is conducted entirely in English, and answers must be formulated in English.
 However, we will have translators on site to help with communication.
 Questions can also be translated into French during the certification period.

 - You are not entitled to any outside help, books or measuring tapes during the certification.